Mohamed Amine Aouamri

-Mohamed Amine Aouamri (born February 18, 1983, in Algiers) is an Algerian footballer.
+Mohamed Amine Aouamri (born February 18, 1983) is an Algerian footballer.
 He currently played for MC Oran in the Algerian Ligue Professionnelle 1.

 Club career

 On June 4, 2009, Aouamri signed a two-year contract with USM Alger.
 During his time with the club, he made 57 league appearances, scoring 5 goals.

 On 18 July 2011, Aouamri signed a two-year contract with ASO Chlef, joining them on a free transfer.